CHANCHILL/Webscraping-IMDB/README.md

 Tech Stack:

-Selenium – To automate web browsing and retrieve the dynamically generated HTML content.
+1. Selenium – To automate web browsing and retrieve the dynamically generated HTML content.
-BeautifulSoup – To parse and extract relevant data such as movie titles, release years, ratings, and ranks. openpyxl – To write and format the scraped data into an Excel file.
+2. BeautifulSoup – To parse and extract relevant data such as rank, movie titles, release years and ratings
+3. openpyxl – To write and load the scraped data into an Excel file.
-Python – Core scripting
+4. Python – Core scripting

 Data Extracted: